Information for patients

 How do I get a referral to the clinical genetics department for a family history of cancer?

-You can ask your GP or your oncologist for a referral.
-You will be asked to complete a family history form [pdf] 327KB downloadable using the link if your referrer has not given you a copy.
+You can ask your GP or your oncologist for a referral, or you can self-refer.
+In either case, you need to complete a family history form.
 It is important to fill this out as completely as you can, as this will help us make an accurate assessment of your risk and whether any additional screening or genetic testing is needed.
 If your family is already known to us for the family history of cancer, you can also self refer by contacting us.

 How do I get a referral to the clinical genetics department for a family history of a condition other than cancer?